gzk6332987/1080_project/README.md

 ### If you don't want to rely on **virtual environment**, please run `pip install -r requirements.txt` to install librarys in system (NOT RECOMMAND)

+### Python version must be 3.11+, there are some lib only exist in these version

 <br>
 <br>